Fruit trees

 Mulberries are rapidly growing fruit trees that produce abundant quantities of sweet, antioxidant-rich berries.
 Mulberry trees like rich, moist soil, and can tolerate wet feet.
 Some varieties can handle extreme cold and grow in far northern areas.
 Others are adapted more to the tropics or subtropics.
 Mulberry drop a lot of fruits, which can stain anything underneath them, so they are best planted where the fruits won’t be landing on walkways, decks, driveways, or anyplace where that would be a concern.

 ‘Himalayan FSP’ is the outstanding form of Himalayan mulberry from the Fruit and Spice Park.
-It has the most delicious fruits of any mulberries I know.
+It has the most delicious fruits of any mulberries I know, very sweet with intense berry-like flavors reminiscent of blackberry, cherry, Concord grape and fruit punch.
 Berries are three inches long.
-NOT the same as variety ‘Pakistan’, this cultivar has better flavor and better ability to stay dormant through warm periods during winter.
+NOT the same as variety ‘Pakistan’, this cultivar has better flavor.
+I’ve only been growing this one a few years, and usually it stays dormant long enough to escape damage from late freezes, but at least occasionally it can break dormancy early, making it potentially susceptible to damage if there is a late freeze that year.
+Cold hardiness is uncertain, best guess is hardy to Zone 7 if it’s dormant when extreme cold hits.
 The plants I sell are grafted onto nematode-tolerant rootstock.

 ‘Sixth Street’ (own root) mulberry, 3g $30